LatinScribe/siloam-public/README.md

 **Review and Merge**
 - After approval, merge the pull request into `main`.

+**Tips & Tricks**
+- Manually delete all node modules and reinstall them periodically to ensure that you are in synch with the package.json
+- Run the development server on another window to see live results of changes.

 ## Getting Started (as a developer)

+Read the entire readme!
+It might be a long read, but it provides the best exploration of our project which is crucial to effective development!
+For the sake of sucintness, we will not repeat previously mentioned information here, so please do read it!!

 You should install node: https://nodejs.org/en/download